Relevant to

 - Initial Fees: These are once-off fees charged at the inception of the investment.
 All fees are inclusive of VAT.
 These fees may or may not be applicable and vary between companies, so it is important to look out for this on the factsheet.
 (Initial fees are applicable to brokers, with no brokers on our platform, there will be no initial fees).

-- Transaction Costs (TC): These are necessary expenses that arise from managing and administering a unit trust. (eg: buying and selling of the assets within the underlying the portfolio)
+- Transaction Costs (TC): These are necessary expenses that arise from managing and administering a unit trust. (eg: buying and selling of the assets within the underlying portfolio)

 - Total investment cost (TIC): The total investment charge (TIC) is the sum of the total expense ratio (TER) and the transaction cost (TC).
 This is the fee to take note of if you are looking for the full fees associated with a unit trust.
 So in short, TER+TC = TIC